wavesoft/CVMWeb/README.md

 		window.console.log( "Performing: " + msg + ", " + current + " out of " + total + " tasks completed" );
 	});

+# Assisting daemon process

+Since the running VM needs to be calibrated at real-time, depending on the CPU load or other factors, a tiny daemon process is started along with every VM.

 # Appendix A - Error codes

 Most of the functions return a number.
 If the value is less than zero, an error has occurred.
 Here is a short list of